georgwittberger/salesforce-community-tailwindcss/src/project-structure/index.md

 ## PostCSS Configuration

-The additional configuration file `postcss.config.js` in the project root directory contains settings for the PostCSS utility which is used to convert the source CSS files into optimized CSS files used in the community pages.
+The additional configuration file `postcss.config.js` in the project root directory contains settings for the PostCSS utility which is used before deployment to convert the source CSS files into optimized CSS files.

+Read more about the [PostCSS build process](/concepts/#postcss-as-build-tool).

 ## TailwindCSS Configuration

 The additional configuration file `tailwind.config.js` in the project root directory contains settings for TailwindCSS which allows customization of colors, fonts, breakpoints and much more.

+Read more about the [TailwindCSS integration concept](/concepts/#tailwindcss-as-postcss-plugin).

 ## Static Resource for Global Styles

 The static resource `sctw_GlobalCommunityStyles` is the home of global CSS files.
 It contains two subdirectories `src` and `bin` containing the source files and the optimized files.

+Read more about the [reasons for two separate stylesheet directories](/concepts/#build-step-for-global-css-files).

 ## Aura Components